What Foods Are Good for Weight Loss? Your Quick Start Guide

 • 1 dozen eggs

-• 2 containers Greek yogurt
+• 2 containers of Greek yogurt

 • 1 container cottage cheese